Course Access

 • Panksepp's seven systems: SEEKING, RAGE, FEAR, GRIEF, LUST, CARE, PLAY

-• Lisa Feldman Barrett's constructed emotion theory
+• Lisa Feldman Barrett's constructed emotion theory Research

 • Subcortical origin of emotions